Organize your creativity with the #1 book outlining and story bible software for professional and aspiring writers.

 As you’ll learn below, Freudian Personality Theory gives writers some great tools to psychoanalyze characters.
-Fortunately, Plottr has a template for bringing the concepts to life—so keep reading to learn how it works for writers and how to apply it to your own fiction.
+Plottr has a template for bringing the concepts to life, so keep reading to learn how it works and how to apply it to your own fiction.

 Among other things, Freudian Personality Theory includes three core concepts for writers: the Id, the Ego, and the Superego.

-In short, Sigmund Freud viewed the mind like an iceberg, with the hidden unconscious having more impact on thought patterns and behaviors than most of us realize.
+In short, Sigmund Freud viewed the mind like an iceberg, with the hidden unconscious submerged (and having more impact on thought patterns and behaviors than most of us realize).

-For writers, his ideas unleash a goldmine of opportunity to craft characters who fail to understand why they do the things they do—while we, as their creators, can point to the moment in their childhood or past where the roots of their behaviors lie.
+For writers, his ideas are goldmine of opportunity to craft characters who fail to understand why they do the things they do.
+We, as their creators, can hint toward the moments in their childhoods or pasts where the roots of their behaviors lie.

 Who doesn’t love a character with a neurosis?
 Some of our favorite heroes and heroines (Bridget Jones from Bridget Jones’s Diary and Adrian Monk from the television show Monk, for example) are characters who come with baggage any psychoanalyst would give their eye teeth to analyze.